Arthritis pain can be reduced and managed

 Gently massaging painful joints helps warm up and relax the area.
 You could help give massages or they can self-massage the areas they can reach.

 It’s a great wind-down activity and could also help them sleep better.

 If even gentle massage is painful, try using heat beforehand to warm the area first.
 Adding lotions or oils to reduce friction can also help.

 Did you know that losing just 1 pound takes 4 pounds of pressure off each knee?

 Being at a healthy weight is better for joints because more body weight means more pressure on joints.

-If your older adult is overweight, adopting a healthier diet and increasing exercise can help them shed a few pounds and take a lot of pressure off their joints.
+If your older adult is overweight, helping them to adopt a healthier diet and increase exercise can help them shed a few pounds and take a lot of pressure off their joints.

 Eating fish rich in omega-3 like salmon, sardines, herring, and tuna or taking omega-3 supplements can reduce inflammation levels in the body, which helps decrease arthritis pain.

 Make sure to ask your older adult’s doctor before adding any supplements in case they have negative interactions with any of their prescriptions.